astasiak/zx-labyrinth/README.md

 After you find your opponent and start a game, there are just simple steps to play (and win):

 **2. PUT YOUR WALLS**
 At the beginning, you've got to put some walls into your labirynth.
-Each click somewhere between labirynth cells will put a wall in a place you want.
-Remember: your goal is to make your labirynth as hard as possible!
+Everytime you click somewhere between labirynth cells, it will put another wall in a place you want. **Remember**: your goal here is to make your labirynth as hard as possible!

 **3. GO INTO ENEMY'S LABIRYNTH**
+Now it is your chance.
+Use arrows to go out of your opponent's labirynth.
+Be careful, if you hit a wall, your turn is OVER.